 This is why it is important to thoroughly discuss your case with an attorney, including areas which you intend to handle yourself.
-There are frequently issues which you are not aware of.
-If you don’t discuss the whole case with the attorney, even the parts that you think are simple and intend to handle yourself, you may have overlooked something that is legally important.
-Once you have had this discussion, you and the attorney can agree on who will be handling which issues and you can be comfortable that you’ve discovered any hidden complications.
+There are often issues which you are not aware of.
+If you don’t discuss the whole case with the attorney, even the parts that you think are simple and intend to handle yourself, you may have missed something that is legally important.
+Once you have had this discussion, you and the attorney can agree on who will be handling which issues and you can feel good knowing that you’ve learned of any hidden issues.

-If you have a hard time negotiating with the other party, keeping track of paperwork, or speaking in a stressful situation like court, it is important to get help in these areas from an attorney.
+If you have a hard time dealing with the other party, keeping track of paperwork, or speaking in a stressful setting like court, it is important to get help in these areas from an attorney.

 Will the courts let me do this?

 Yes.
 The courts want to encourage people to get as much legal assistance as they need to effectively protect their rights.

 - Because the courts can’t give legal advice, this means that they want you to have access to as much legal help as you need.